 The Biggest Interior Design Mistake You Don’t Even Realise You’re Making

-The Real Problem: Designing by Default
+The Real Problem: Designing by Default vs Designing On Purpose

 The number one design mistake?
 Designing by default instead of by intention.
+Designing by default is what happens when your home is built out of other people’s opinions and the path of least resistance.

 Designing by default looks like this: